Palazzo Barbarigo Minotto: Description

 The so-called "Tiepolo's Room", almost entirely decorated by the Venetian Master.

 The palace is actually formed by two different buildings, merged in the 17th century.
 The oldest part is a 15th-century Venetian-Gothic palace featuring 12th century Byzantine-style friezes.
 This was originally known as the Palazzo Minotto; the newer part, Palazzo Barbarigo, was built in the 17th century.

-On the occasion of Gregorio Barbarigo's marriage with the keen and cultured Caterina Sagredo, in 1739, the greatest artists of the time were called to embellish the palace in both its parts, which had been unified by then.
-Among these the great master Gianbattista Tiepolo, Francesco Fontebasso, Gerolamo Mengozzi Colonna, and Carpoforo Mazzetti.
+On the occasion of Gregorio Barbarigo's marriage with Caterina Sagredo in 1739, the greatest artists of the time were called to embellish the palace in both its parts, which had been unified by then.
+Among these guests were; Gianbattista Tiepolo, Francesco Fontebasso, Gerolamo Mengozzi Colonna, and Carpoforo Mazzetti.

 In 1741 the Ferrarese quadraturist Mengozzi Colonna painted the domestic chapel located in a recess of the building and hidden by two wooden leaves.
 Around it a Louis XIV-style elm floor inlaid with olive-root and other wood marquetry.
 The following year Mengozzi Colonna contributed the Venetian terrazzo paving to the central hall or portego.

 The palace's doors are Louis XIV style, banded in walnut and with bronze handles shaped as vine leaves.

 Gianbattista Tiepolo started his work here in 1741, painting the grisailles and two of the overdoor paintings that frame the central canvas, "The triumph of Virtue and Nobility over Ignorance".
 The original oil painting is now part of Cà Rezzonico's collection and has been replaced here with a 20th-century copy.

 The 20th century copy of Tiepolo's "Triumph of Virtue over Ignorance" (1745), oil on canvas.
 The original painting is now part of Cà Rezzonico's collection.

 The whole pictorial decoration represents the cultural interests of Gregorio and Caterina, freshly married.
 Four grisailles represent Sciences: History, Astronomy, Geography and Astrology.
 The other four represent the Arts: Painting, Sculpture, Music and Poetry.
 The frescoes in the overdoors depict Merit and Abundance.